verlok/vanilla-lazyload/README.md

 According to what reported in #152, for Microsoft Edge to fire the IntersectionObserver for an `img` element, it must have a size.
 Since `img`s are displayed `inline-block` as standard, MS Edge (version not specified) doesn't read them correctly.

-By setting the following, edge is able to see the images and they get loaded.
+By setting the following, Edge is able to see the images and they get loaded.

 ```css
 img[data-src],